artprojectgroup/wc-apg-city/readme.txt

 * If postcode is shared by more than one city, the customer can select the correct city from the list returned by Google Maps.
 * If the city isn't listed or isn't found in both APIs, the customer can manually enter the name of his city.
 * Also select the state, only when name matches with obtained from Google Maps.
+* You can block the modification of the locality and province fields.

 = Translations =
 * Español ([**Art Project Group**](https://artprojectgroup.es/)).